SAITARUN55/OzoneCalculator/README.md

 Licensed under the Apache License, Version 2.0

 ## Contributing
 Feel free to join our telegram group and discuss what's in your mind, we can work together to build a better app.
+Designers, Developers, Testers, Writers and everyone alike are welcomed to be a part of the project.
+Feel free to dm me [devabhi](https://t.me/devabhi).